-Item 2 - "Question 12: Identification and U.S. Dollar Value of Non-United States-Owned Objects Requested for Indemnity" list, Item 3 - "Question 13: Identification and U.S. Dollar Value of United States-Owned Objects Requested for Indemnity" list, and Item 4 - "Question 14: Identification of Objects Not Requested for Indemnity" list:
+Item 2 - "Question 11: Identification and U.S. Dollar Value of Objects Requested for Indemnity" list, and Item 3 - "Question 12: Identification of Objects Not Requested for Indemnity" list:

-• Submit Items 2, 3, and 4 as separate MS Excel spreadsheet files as specified in sections 12, 13, and 14, below.
+- Submit Items 2 and 3 as separate MS Excel spreadsheet files as specified in sections 11 and 12, below.
 Do not convert spreadsheets into PDF format.
-Use

-Arial, 12-point font size.
+Use Arial, 12-point font size.
 Do not type in all capital letters.
-Pages should appear in LANDSCAPE format to fully fit onto an 8 $1/2 \times 11$ inch sheet.

-- Name your file before you upload it.
-The name of the file should indicate the name of your organization or a recognizable acronym followed by "Item 2" or "Item 3" or "Item 4" (e.g., "ABCOrganizationItem2"). - Password protect each file (e.g., Excel) before you upload it to the Applicant Portal.
+Pages should appear in LANDSCAPE format to fully fit onto an 8 1/2 x 11 inch sheet. - Name your file before you upload it.
+The name of the file should indicate the name of your organization or a recognizable acronym followed by "Item 2" or "Item 3" (e.g., "ABCOrganizationItem2"). - Password protect each file (e.g., Excel) before you upload it to the Applicant Portal.
 This feature generally is located through the "File" tab of each program.
 Use the same password for each file.
-After completing Part 2, email this password to the NEA's Indemnity staff at loikop@arts.gov and bramble@arts.gov.
+After completing Part 2, email this password to the NEA's Indemnity staff at loikop@arts.gov and hoffmand@arts.gov.

-12. Item 2: Identification and U.S. Dollar Value of Non-United States-Owned Objects Requested for Indemnity
+11. Item 2: Identification and U.S. Dollar Value of Objects Requested for Indemnity